The Emergency Planning and Community Right-to-Know Act

 This is a one-time reporting requirement; however, within 90 days of discovering significant new information on a chemical, or upon acquiring a new chemical that is covered, a facility must submit a MSDS or a list of those chemicals.
 A facility must submit a revised list, or an addition to the list, if the new information about that chemical changes the hazard category under which it falls, or if the facility acquires a new substance that meets or exceeds the threshold that was not included on the initial list.

-- Section 312 Tier II Report: due between January 1 and March 1 for previous calendar year to the LEPC, SERC, and local fire department.
+Section 312 Tier II Report: due between January 1 and March 1 for previous calendar year to the SERC.

 Under this section, facility must submit an inventory form of the hazardous chemicals and extremely hazardous substances (EHS) that they possess.
 The minimum thresholds for this reporting is 500 pounds or TPQ, whichever is less, for EHS, or the TPQ for the rest of the hazardous chemicals.
 For chemicals that are solids, there may be two TPQs given (e.g., 500/10,000).
 In these cases, the lower quantity applies for solids in powder form with particle size less than 100 microns, or if the substance is in solution or in molten form.
 Otherwise, the 10,000 pounds TPQ applies.